MoonMaker/poloniexlendingbot/docs/configuration.rst

 There is a section for each exchange to configure exchange specific attributes.

 - ``all_currencies`` List of all supported currencies for funding.
 The list have to change only when the exchange adds a new supported currency or removes one.
+You can create a blacklist of currencies by using '#' in front of a specific one.

+    - Format: ``BTC,BTS,CLAM,DOGE,DASH,LTC,MAID,XMR,XRP,ETH,FCT,#BTG``

 Timing
 ---------